Saudi Arabia's top diplomat says it won't recognize Israel without a path to a Palestinian state

 ''That's the only way we're going to get a benefit,'' Prince Faisal replied. ''So, yes.''

-Earlier in the interview, when asked if oil-rich Saudi Arabia would finance reconstruction in Gaza — where Israel's air and ground offensive has devastated vast swaths of the impoverished territory, Prince Faisal gave a similar answer.
+Earlier in the interview, when asked if oil-rich Saudi Arabia would finance reconstruction in Gaza — where Israel's offensive has caused unprecedented destruction — Prince Faisal gave a similar answer.

 ''As long as we're able to find a pathway to a solution, a resolution, a pathway that means that we're not going to be here again in a year or two, then we can talk about anything,'' he said. ''But if we are just resetting to the status quo before Oct.
 7, in a way that sets us up for another round of this, as we have seen in the past, we're not interested in that conversation.''